akashhh23/Superstore_Dashboard-Tableau/README.md

 Analyze KPIs like profit margins, sales trends, and category-wise performance.
 ##  Identify Opportunities:

+Focus on loss-making sub-categories and optimize strategies for better performance.

 Feel free to explore the dashboard and share your feedback!
 Suggestions for improvement are always welcome.
 ## Author - Akash Patil